How to Balance Hormones from Menopause

 Menopause can be a trying time for women, both mentally and physically.
 Their bodies are going through significant changes, resulting in a myriad of symptoms, ranging from hot flashes to night sweats to mood swings to anxiety and depression.
+And a lot of times, women don’t know how to balance hormones from menopause.

 Women going through menopause may experience any combination of these symptoms, and some more severely than others.